New Jersey Reverse Mortgage After Death Guide 2026

 Heirs are under no legal obligation to repay a reverse mortgage.
 If the home is worth less than the loan balance and the heirs have no attachment to the property, they can simply decline to act.
 The lender will eventually foreclose, and the FHA insurance covers the lender's loss.
 This option does not affect the heirs' personal credit.
 However, the heirs should still formally communicate their decision to the servicer to avoid prolonged correspondence.

 New Jersey is a judicial foreclosure state, meaning all foreclosures must go through the Superior Court system.
-This provides important procedural protections for heirs but also means the foreclosure process can take a long time—often 12 to 18 months or longer from the filing of the complaint to the sheriff's sale.
+This provides important procedural protections for heirs but also means a reverse mortgage foreclosure that overlaps with probate can take a long time—often 12 to 18 months or longer from the filing of the complaint to the sheriff's sale.

 When multiple siblings or family members inherit a New Jersey property with a reverse mortgage, disagreements are common.
 One heir may want to keep the family home while another wants to sell.
 These disputes can delay resolution past the servicer's deadlines and create lasting family conflict.